matloff/TidyverseSkeptic/README.md

 Still not terribly complex, but we're invoking some machinery -- piping, a function call, and reassigning to the original data frame.

-Why would we deprive R learners of the very simple, direct and effective tools like this?
-Just for the sake of "purity," implicit in the above quoted passage?
+Why would we deprive R learners of very simple, direct and effective tools like this?
+Just for the sake of Tidy "purity," implicit in the above quoted passage?

 Students who are taught the Tidy version of the above and then are shown the base-R one will say, "Wow!
 That's much easier.
 Thanks for the shortcut."
+And I can guarantee, a few would say, "Why didn't you tell us this way in the first place?"

 This brings me to my next point.

 The "naughty kids" aspect in the above quote,